HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 Response strategies

-Prompt response to HMRC enquiries demonstrates cooperative attitude.
+Prompt response to HMRC enquiries demonstrates a cooperative attitude.
 Complete documentation packages support expense claim validity.
-Professional representation helps navigate complex enquiry processes.
+Professional representation helps manage complex enquiry processes.

 Voluntary disclosure of errors shows willingness to comply.
 Self-correction often reduces penalty percentages significantly.
 Early engagement prevents enquiry escalation problems.